npm update [<pkg>...]aliases: up, upgrade, udpate

 Set to false to have it not do this.
 This can be used to work around the fact that some file systems don't support symlinks, even on ostensibly Unix systems.

-When "true" displays the message at the end of each npm install
+fundWhen "true" displays the message at the end of each npm install

 acknowledging the number of dependencies looking for funding.
 See npm

-for details.
+fund for details.

-Indicates that you don't want npm to make any changes and that it should
+dry-runIndicates that you don't want npm to make any changes and that it should

 only report what it would have done.
 This can be passed into any of the

-, as well as pack
+dedupe, uninstall, as well as pack and publish.

-Note: This is NOT honored by other network related commands, eg dist-tags
+Note: This is NOT honored by other network related commands, eg dist-tags,

-, etc.
+owner, etc.

-Enable running a command in the context of the configured workspaces of the current project while filtering by running only the workspaces defined by this configuration option.
+workspaceEnable running a command in the context of the configured workspaces of the current project while filtering by running only the workspaces defined by this configuration option.

-Valid values for the workspace
+Valid values for the workspace config are either:

-command, this may be set to the folder of a
+When set for the npm init command, this may be set to the folder of a

 workspace which does not yet exist, to create the folder and set it up as a